pantheon-systems/pantheon_log_retriever/README.md

 #### Requirements: ####

 - Pantheon Site Plan
-- Bash Shell or Perl or Python
+- Bash Shell or Perl or Python or PHP
 - rsync

 #### Usage ####